 Aspiring writers can enter the celebration’s poetry and short story contests any time before the March 7 deadline.
 Entries must reference Williams in some way, such as through a family member or a character from one of his plays.

-Key West’s Tropic Cinema, 416 Eaton St., is to remember the playwright with film screenings on four consecutive Mondays in March.
-Films begin at 6:30 p.m. and include “Suddenly, Last Summer” March 1, “The Fugitive Kind” March 8, “The Roman Spring of Mrs. Stone” March 15 and “The Rose Tattoo” March 22.
+Key West’s Tropic Cinema, 416 Eaton St., is to remember the playwright with Monday night film screenings in March.
+Films begin at 6:30 p.m. and include “The Fugitive Kind” March 8, “The Roman Spring of Mrs. Stone” March 15 and “The Rose Tattoo” March 22.
 Filmgoers must adhere to coronavirus health protection directives including mandatory masking.

-The celebration also is to feature “Tandy Talks Tennessee,” an online presentation by Broadway and film actress Tandy Cronyn that can be streamed between March 13 and March 20.
+The celebration also is to feature “Tandy Talks Tennessee,” an online presentation by Broadway and film actress Tandy Cronyn set for 7 p.m.
+Saturday, March 13.
 Cronyn is to reminisce about Williams and her legendary parents, actor/director Hume Cronyn and actress Jessica Tandy, who originated the role of Blanche DuBois in Williams’ “A Streetcar Named Desire.”